-The Cooper name has a proud and storied heritage that goes back nearly a century to 1914, when brothers-in-law John F. Schaefer and Claude E. Hart purchased M and M Manufacturing Company in Akron, producing tire patches, tire cement and tire repair kits.
+The Cooper name has a proud and storied heritage that goes back 100 years to 1914, when brothers-in-law John F. Schaefer and Claude E. Hart purchased M and M Manufacturing Company in Akron, producing tire patches, tire cement and tire repair kits.
 A year later, Schaefer and Hart purchased The Giant Tire & Rubber Company of Akron, a tire rebuilding business, and two years later moved the business to Findlay, Ohio..

 The company grew in subsequent years through mergers, acquisitions and expanding sales.
 During World War II, the company demonstrated its flexibility and patriotism by converting its “hard goods” department to wartime production.

 The firm changed its name to Cooper Tire & Rubber Company in 1946 and by July 11, 1960, the company became a publicly held corporation and was listed on the New York Stock Exchange.
 Throughout the next five decades, the company expanded its products, manufacturing plants, distribution system and marketplace.
 The company joined the ranks of Fortune 500 companies in 1983 as one of the largest industrial companies in the United States.
 Net sales reached $1 billion in 1991.

 By 1999, Cooper had 50 manufacturing facilities in nine countries.
 Much of the company’s growth came through the acquisition of The Standard Products Company, a move that added 10,000 employees to its payroll.

 With the purchase of the highly regarded Avon Tyres Limited, based in Melksham, England, in 1997 and the acquisition of Mickey Thompson Performance Tires & Wheels in 2003, Cooper positioned itself as a preeminent producer of high-performance and ultra-high performance tires.